 What LC Column Should I Use for EtG and EtS Detection?

-Ethyl glucuronide (EtG) and ethyl sulfate (EtS) biomarkers are formed by the liver after ethanol ingestion.
-They can be detected in urine approximately 2-80 hours after alcohol is consumed.
-Due to the polar nature of these metabolites, they are difficult to retain on a typical reversed-phase column.
-So in a recent study by Agilent, a hybrid end-capped charged surface C18 column was used to separate and analyze these compounds by LC/MS/MS.
+Ethyl glucuronide (EtG) and ethyl sulfate (EtS) are metabolites produced by the liver following ethanol consumption.
+These substances can be identified in urine within 2-80 hours after alcohol intake.
+Due to their polar properties, they are challenging to retain on standard reversed-phase columns.
+In a recent study conducted by Agilent, a hybrid end-capped charged surface C18 column was employed to isolate and analyze these compounds using LC/MS/MS.

 Experimental